2002rahuls/nlp-specialization-projects/README.md

 - Masking and handling padded tokens in sequence models
 - Custom loss and accuracy functions for sequence tasks
 - Sentence similarity modeling using Siamese networks and contrastive loss
+- Sequence-to-sequence translation with encoder-decoder LSTM architecture
+- ROUGE and overlap-based evaluation for translation quality